Alexander Baron: Writing career

 After the war he became assistant editor of Tribune and was prominently involved with Unity Theatre.
-In 1948, he published his first novel From the City from the Plough.
+In 1948, he published his first novel From the City, From the Plough.
 At this time, at the behest of his publisher Jonathan Cape, he formally changed his name from Bernstein to Baron.
 Following the success of his first novel, Baron embarked on a career as a full-time writer.
 Baron's early novels drew on his own wartime experiences, his difficult postwar transition to civilian life, and his disillusionment with communism.
 Throughout his literary oeuvre, we find recurrent interest also in London life, politics, class, relations between men and women, and the relationship between the individual and society.
 In Baron's obituary, the novelist John Williams called him "the greatest British novelist of [the Second World War] and among the finest, most underrated, of the postwar period."

+Baron wrote about Hackney and adjoining areas of London in the post-war period, notably in his 1963 novel The Lowlife.
+This reflects on the gradual disappearance of the Jewish East End of London and the impact of The Holocaust.
+Rosie Hogarth, 1951, was his first novel set in London and is a largely affectionate account of a working class community in the Chapel Market district of Islington.
 For further details on Baron's novels, and recent scholarship on his work, see below.